ans-group/docs.ukfast.co.uk/source/sharedexchange/createalias.md

 # Create an Alias

- - When logged into your MyUKFast area, in the products and services    menu (top, centre of the screen), select Shared Exchange.
+ - When logged into your MyUKFast area, in the products and services    menu (top, center of the screen), select Shared Exchange.

- - You will then be presented with the following screen.
-Here you need to select the relevant domain.
+ - You will then be presented with a list of domains which you have purchased shared exchange mailboxes for.
+Select the relevant domain.

- - When you have clicked on your domain, you will be presented with the following screen, which provides a list of emails you have associated with the domain that are hosted with UKFast.
+ - When you have clicked on your domain, you will be presented with a list of email addresses that you have associated with the domains that are hosted with UKFast.
 You now need to select the relevant email address you want to create the alias for.

- - You are then directed to the following screen where you can make a number of changes.
+ - You are then directed to the alias configuration page where you can make a number of changes.
 In the bottom section of the screen, you can find the list of Aliases you have created.
-Note you can only have  aliases free of charge.
+Note you can create unlimited aliases free of charge.

- - The final step is to click on ‘Add Alias’ and type in the alias you want associated with this email address.
+ - The final step is to click on ‘Add Alias’ and type in the alias you would like to be associated with this email address.

 *Please note you cannot send as an alias*